autistic-symposium/web3-toolkit-rs/rust_tldr.md

 ### projects

 * a crate is the smallest amount of code that the compiler considers at time.
-* a package can contain multiple binary crates and optionally one library crate. each binary must have a `main` function. librady crates don't have a `main` function.
+* a package can contain multiple binary crates and optionally one library crate. each binary must have a `main` function. library crates don't have a `main` function.
 * most of the times when we say "crate" we mean library crate.
 * a package is a bundle of one or more crates that provide a set of functionality, and contains a `Cargo.toml` describing how to build the crates.
 * when compiling a crate, the compiler first looks in the crate root file (usually src/lib.rs for a library crate or src/main.rs for a binary crate) for code to compile.